COVID Procedures: Now offering appointments via telemedicine!

 Endometriosis is one of the most common causes of infertility, leading to as many as 50% of cases.
 Some women may have endometriosis without symptoms, only to discover that they have the problem when they experience difficulty becoming pregnant.

-Endometriosis typically progresses and worsens over time as the chronic inflammation leads to accumulation of scar tissue causing “adhesions” that cause the organs like the intestines and bladder to become fixed in place leading to frequent or even pain with bowel movements and urination, and painful sex.
+Endometriosis typically progresses and worsens over time as chronic inflammation leads to accumulation of scar tissue causing “adhesions” that cause the organs like the intestines and bladder to become fixed in place leading to frequent or even pain with bowel movements and urination, and painful sex.

 How is it treated?